In this page you'll learn what are the most common mistakes when implementing the Notificare library for iOS.

 Functionality like APNS and Loyalty, require certificates that have an expiration date to function properly.
 Notificare keeps track of these certificate's expiry date will send you reminders by email and web push notifications to the dashboard.
 Without valid certificates, Notificare will not be able to send notifications or generate passes rendering useless this functionality.
 Make sure you renew and upload these certificates to Notificare in time to avoid that these features stop working.

 When using the managed approach of our library, you may encounter conflicts with other libraries.
 The most common clash you may have is with Firebase Analytics.
 Because Firebase also proxies methods in your App Delegate to their own class you may experience weird behaviour with application:openURL:options: method of your delegate.
-When that is the case, you will have to options, you can disable Firebase App Delegate proxy, by setting the FirebaseAppDelegateProxyEnabled property to NO in your app's Info.plist or instead disable our App Delegate proxy by setting the property DISABLE_APP_DELEGATE_PROXY in the Notificare.plist and use our non-managed methods.
+When that is the case, you will have 2 options, you can disable Firebase App Delegate proxy, by setting the FirebaseAppDelegateProxyEnabled property to NO in your app's Info.plist or instead disable our App Delegate proxy by setting the property DISABLE_APP_DELEGATE_PROXY in the Notificare.plist and use our non-managed methods.

 By default our library will also collect all your application exceptions.
-But if you are using other libraries for this purpose, like Crashlytics, you might want disable it by setting the property DISABLE_CRASH_LOG to YES under OPTIONS in the Notificare.plist.
+But if you are using other libraries for this purpose, like Crashlytics, you might want to disable it by setting the property DISABLE_CRASH_LOG to YES under OPTIONS in the Notificare.plist.